 “We expect a lot from our merchant support folks,” says Dana Tessier, Director of Knowledge Management, “we expect them to coach merchants on how to grow their business, how to do online marketing, and how to use the product, but also expand around that and use the fringes of the product to sell online and grow their business.”

-While some companies rip through tickets to solve problems as quickly and inexpensively as possible, Shopify empowers its support agents to spend meaningful time with their customers.
+While some companies rip through tickets to solve problems as quickly and inexpensively as possible, Shopify empowers its customer support agents to spend meaningful time with their customers.
 This service-driven mindset is paying off: Shopify is on track to cross $1B in revenue this year.

 Shinesty, an online retailer, also subscribes to the support-as-a-revenue-generator model.
 As Antonio King, Director of Experience, mentioned on the Guru blog, “Fortunately, a lot of companies have begun moving away from the mindset of customer support as a cost center.
 That archaic way of thinking is what stirs up a lot of the negative connotations people have about customer support.”